rjhunter77/RoomMateApp/README.md

 #### Start Application in an ios Simulator (mac only)

-use the following commands inside of your console to activate the server
+use the following commands inside of the terminal to activate the server
 ```
 $ ionic platform add ios
 $ ionic build ios